 Who To See

-Your family doctor or any of the following health professionals can manage an abnormal Pap test:
+In general, your family doctor or any of the following health professionals can determine whether you have genital warts:

 To prepare for your appointment, see the topic Making the Most of Your Appointment.